googlefonts/colr-gradients-spec/colr-gradients-spec.md

           call a) for paint
           restore
     12) PaintComposite
+          saveLayer()
           paint Paint for backdrop, call a)
-          saveLayer() with setting composite mode, on SkPaint paint Paint for src, call a)
+          saveLayer() with setting composite mode on SkPaint paint Paint for src, call a)
-          restore with save composite mode
+          restore with saved composite mode
+          restore the outer layer
 ```

 ## HarfBuzz